certtools/intelmq/docs/user/configuration-management.rst

 Runtime Configuration
 *********************

 This configuration is used by each bot to load its specific (runtime) parameters.
-You can use the output of ``intelmqctl --type json list bots`` to write the ``runtime.conf``.
-Also, the IntelMQ Manager generates this configuration.
+The IntelMQ Manager can generate this configuration for you.
 You may edit it manually as well.
 Be sure to re-load the bot (see the :doc:`intelmqctl`).

 **Template:**